m0ru/bak/02a_state_of_the_art.md

 }
 -->

-\subsection{Flux}\label{ref:flux}
+\subsection{Flux}{#ref:flux}

 ![Core pipeline of the Flux-architecture (source: <https://facebook.github.io/flux/img/flux-simple-f8-diagram-1300w.png>](./figures/flux_simple.png){#fig:flux_simple}

-When you start reading about React you'll probably stumple across Flux (see fig. \ref{fig:flux_simple}) rather earlier than later.
+When you start reading about React you'll probably stumple across Flux (see [@fig:flux_simple]) rather earlier than later.
 It is the architecture popularized alongside of React and akin to MVC in that it seperates handling input, updating the state and displaying the latter.

 However, instead of having bi-directional data-flow between the architectural components, Flux' is uni-directional and puts most of it's business logic into the stores that manage the state.
 To give an example of a flow through this loop: Say, a user clicks on a map widget with the intend of picking a location.
 The widget's on-click method, would then create an object that's called an action that usually contains type-field like `"PICK\_LOCATION"` and any other data describing the user-interaction like geo-coordinates.
 It then goes on to pass the action object to the globally available dispatcher, that broadcasts it to all stores.
 Every store then decides for itself in what way it wants to update the data it holds.
 For instance, a `locationStore` could updated the geo-coordinates it holds.
 The stores would then go on to notify all components that are listening to them in particular that their state has changed (but not in what way).
 The affected